 Contact Our Defective Medical Device Attorneys

-If you have suffered injury from a defective medical device, get in touch with a defective medical device attorney at Huber Thomas & Marcelle.
+If you have suffered injury from a defective medical device, get in touch with a defective medical device attorney at Huber Thomas Law.
 We offer free consultations and are licensed to practice in Louisiana, Mississippi, Texas, and Washington D.C.